 The Embankment evolved significantly since the late 19th Century, including being the focus of a number of development and transportation proposals that were of significant interest and often deep concern to the residents of the north side of Beacon Street.

-The development of the Embankment is documented in detail both in Gaining Ground by Nancy Seasholes and in Inventing the Charles River Charles River, by Karl Haglund.
+The development of the Embankment is documented in detail both in Gaining Ground by Nancy Seasholes and in Inventing the Charles River, by Karl Haglund.

-Back Bay and Brookline residents expressed strong opposition to the route, expressing their concern that the proposed route would diminish the value of their property.
+Back Bay and Brookline residents expressed strong opposition, expressing their concern that the proposed route, expressing their concern that the proposed route would diminish the value of their property.
 The railroad subsequently proposed an alternative that would have departed from the Boston and Providence Railroad station and avoided the Charles River.
 However, the line ultimately was not built.

 Charles River Embankment.
-A proposal supported by most residents of Beacon Street was the creation of a park to the north of Back Street through the creation of an embankment.
-In its March 26, 1882, article on a meeting of Back Bay residents to oppose the railroad proposal, the Boston Globe cited comments by Nathan Matthews the “the value of the property on the Back Bay was steadily increasing and if the park which is now being talked of be laid out, it would become the most valuable portion of the city of Boston.”
+Proposals for creation of an embankment park between Charlesbank and the Back Bay Fens continued to receive public support.
+In its March 26, 1882, article on a meeting of Back Bay residents to oppose the railroad proposal, the Boston Globe cited comments by Nathan Matthews that “the value of the property on the Back Bay was steadily increasing and if the park which is now being talked of be laid out, it would become the most valuable portion of the city of Boston.”